Last updated on May 6th, 2023.

 As an Amazon Associate I earn from qualifying purchases.

 Scotland is currently in a beer-brewing renaissance with craft breweries like Aberdeenshire’s Brewdog and Edinburgh’s Innis and Gunn frequently celebrated at major Scottish beer festivals like the Alba Real Ale festival and Fynefest.

 Discover everything you need to know about the top Scottish beers & festivals in this complete guide which includes facts about the history of Scottish beer, how it’s made, and the highest-rated Scottish beers currently available.

-Scottish Beer is almost as legendary as Scotch whisky, and you can’t step foot in any town in the country without finding yourself in the vicinity of at least one watering hole that serves a wide selection of local brews.
+Scottish Beer is almost as legendary as Scotch whisky and you can’t step foot in any town in the country without finding yourself in the vicinity of at least one watering hole that serves a wide selection of local brews.

-In fact, I’d say beer and pubs are just as much a part of Scottish culture as music and dance, not because the Scots like getting drunk (who doesn’t?) but because having a pint is such an inherently sociable thing to do.
+In fact, I’d say beer and pubs are just as much a part of Scottish culture as music and dance, not because the Scots like getting drunk but because having a pint is such an inherently sociable thing to do.

-Unfortunately, in recent years beer somewhat fell out of favour with drinkers due to a slew of trendy new gin joints and alcohol-free bars that started to crop up in the majority of Scotland’s city centres.
+Unfortunately, in recent years beer somewhat fell out of favour with drinkers due to a slew of trendy new gin bars and alcohol-free bars that started to crop up in the majority of Scotland’s city centres.

 There’s a cultural shift happening too, and young people aged 18 to 24 are now less likely to drink than any other age group, while those that do like a drink prefer to buy their booze in supermarkets and off-licences – leading to a significant drop in sales of draught-pulled beer.